 For processing, every profile must be assigned a unique profile id (usually numerical), which is used to construct file names and to select profile-specific processing parameters.
 Often, it makes sense to use the CTD station number as the profile id.
-In addition to the profile id, every processed profile 120 is additionally associated with a run label, which can be any character string.
+In addition to the profile id, every processed profile is additionally associated with a run label, which can be any character string.
 This allows multiple processing runs for a single profile.

-Input/Output Data 1.4
+1.4 Input/Output Data

-ADCP Input Data.
+- ADCP Input Data.
 Binary data in the Teledyne/RDI PD0 format are accepted as input.
-Supported instrument types include NB150, BB150, WH150, WH300, WH600, WH1200, and the Explorer DVL.

-- CTD Input Data.
+Supported instrument types include NB150, BB150, WH150, WH300, WH600, WH1200, and the Explorer DVL. - CTD Input Data.
 Either binary or ASCII 24 Hz CNV time-series files from SBE911plus systems are accepted as input.
 Alternatively, the CTD data can be supplied in a simple ASCII CSV format (Appendix A).
-In case of SBE CNV files, the header must include the latitude of the station, and the file must contain pressure (prDM), in situ temperature (t090c and/or t190c) and conductivity (cOS/m or cOmS/cm and/or c1S/m or c1mS/cm) fields.
+In case of SBE CNV files, the header must include the latitude of the station, and the file must contain pressure (prDM), in situ temperature (t090c and/or t190c) and conductivity (c0S/m or c0mS/cm and/or c1S/m or c1mS/cm) fields.
 If the CTD file contains a header field called station, the content of this field is taken as the default profile id. - Output Data.
 All output files use a whitespace-delimited ASCII file format called the ANTS format.
 The "#" character is used for comments and metadata header lines; the string nan is used to indicate missing values.
-ANTS files can easily be read by many software packages, 135 possibly after manually removing the headers.
+ANTS files can easily be read by many software packages, possibly after manually removing the headers.
 The file layout (association of field names with data columns) is defined by the last header line beginning with #ANTS#FIELDS#.
 Header lines beginning with #ANTS#PARAMS# define meta-data parameters.
-In order to load an ANTS file, including metadata, into Matlab the routine loadANTS.m, which is available as part of the Matlab_tools software (available at www.ldeo.columbia.edu/LADCP) can be used.
+The Matlab script loadANTS.m, which resides in the installation directory of the LADCP_w software, can be used to load ANTS files, including metadata, into Matlab.